Caesarean section: Prevention of complications

 Postpartum infection is one of the main causes of maternal death and may account for 10% of maternal deaths globally.
-A caesarean section greatly increases the risk of infection and associated morbidity, estimated to be between 5 and 20 times as high, and routine use of antibiotic prophylaxis to prevent infections was found by a meta-analysis to substantially reduce the incidence of febrile morbidity.
+A caesarean section greatly increases the risk of infection and associated morbidity, estimated to be between 5 and 20 times as high, and routine use of antibiotic prophylaxis to prevent infections was found by a meta-analysis to reduce the incidence of febrile morbidity substantially.
 Infection can occur in around 8% of women who have caesareans, largely endometritis, urinary tract infections and wound infections.
 Preventative antibiotics in women undergoing caesarean section decreased wound infection, endometritis, and serious infectious complications by about 65%.
 Side effects and effects on the baby are unclear.

 Women who have caesareans can recognize the signs of fever that indicate the possibility of wound infection.
 Taking antibiotics before skin incision rather than after cord clamping reduces the risk for the mother, without increasing adverse effects for the baby.
-Moderate certainty evidence suggests that chlorhexidine gluconate as a skin preparation is slightly more effective in the prevention of surgical site infections than povidone-iodine but further research is needed.
+Moderate certainty evidence suggests that chlorhexidine gluconate as a skin preparation is slightly more effective in the prevention of surgical site infections than povidone-iodine, but further research is needed.

 Some doctors believe that during a caesarean section, mechanical cervical dilation with a finger or forceps will prevent the obstruction of blood and lochia drainage, and thereby benefit the mother by reducing the risk of death.
 The evidence as of 2018 neither supported nor refuted this practice for reducing postoperative morbidity, pending further large studies.

-Hypotension (low blood pressure) is common in women who have spinal anaesthesia; intravenous fluids such as crystalloids, or compressing the legs with bandages, stockings, or inflatable devices may help to reduce the risk of hypotension but the evidence is still uncertain about their effectiveness.
+Hypotension (low blood pressure) is common in women who have spinal anaesthesia; intravenous fluids such as crystalloids, or leg compression with bandages, stockings, or inflatable devices may help to reduce the risk of hypotension.
+The evidence is still uncertain about their effectiveness.

 Skin-to-skin contact

 The WHO and UNICEF recommend that infants born by Caesarean section should have skin-to-skin contact (SSC) as soon as the mother is alert and responsive.
-Immediate SSC following a spinal or epidural anesthetic is possible because the mother remains alert; however, after a general anaesthetic, the father or other family member may provide SSC until the mother is able.
+Immediate SSC following a spinal or epidural anaesthetic is possible because the mother remains alert; however, after a general anaesthetic, the father or other family member may provide SSC until the mother is able.

-It is known that during the hours of labor before a vaginal birth, a woman's body begins to produce oxytocin which aids in the bonding process, and it is thought that SSC can trigger its production as well.
+It is known that during the hours of labor before a vaginal birth, a woman's body begins to produce oxytocin, which aids in the bonding process, and it is thought that SSC can trigger its production as well.
 Indeed, women have reported that they felt that SSC had helped them to feel close to and bond with their infant.
 A review of literature also found that immediate or early SSC increased the likelihood of successful breastfeeding and that newborns were found to cry less and relax quicker when they had SSC with their father as well.